-• model (BlockData) - The Pyomo model to be solved

-• timer (HierarchicalTimer) - An option timer for reporting timing property writer
+- model (BlockData) The Pyomo model to be solved - timer (HierarchicalTimer) An option timer for reporting timing property writer

-Return type tuple
+Return type Results

 Cbc

 Bases: SolverConfig

 Valid arguments include all valid arguments to argparse's ArgumentParser.add_argument() with the exception of 'default'.
 In addition, you may provide a group keyword argument to either pass in a pre-defined option group or subparser, or else pass in the string name of a group, subparser, or (subparser, group).